Doing Business in Hudson

 Planning & Zoning

 Development in Hudson's commercial districts has never been easier.
 Recent changes to the Land Development Code have streamlined the approval process for construction in Districts 6 and 8 (Western Hudson Gateway and Industrial/Business Park).
 These changes have already saved businesses valuable time and money and brought more jobs to Hudson.
+Apply online for various types of applications or permits.

 The Land Development Code